thenoobbird/portfolio/README.md

 # Portfolio_Website
-Crafted a responsive portfolio website that elegantly displays my projects and skills to potential employers and clients
+Crafted a responsive portfolio website that elegantly displays my projects and skills to potential employers and clients using HTML, CSS, JavaScript and React.